 That sounds pretty interesting but still quite fantastic.
 Couldn’t these meteorites just be contaminated with gases from Earth since these meteorites have been sitting on the surface of the earth for possibly thousands of years?

-There is certainly a potential for contamination but two facts make that very unlikely.
-First, the tests for the gases trapped in the rocks crystal structure are done by cutting deep into the meteorite while it is in a chamber of neutral gas thus getting to untouched crystals which almost certainly the earth’s atmosphere hasn’t been in contact before.
+There is certainly a potential for contamination but two observations make that very unlikely.
+First, the tests for the gases trapped in the rocks crystal structure are done by cutting deep into the meteorite while it is in a chamber of neutral gas thus reaching untouched crystals which almost certainly the earth’s atmosphere hadn’t been in contact with.
 Second, if there was contamination, that contamination would cause the gases to appear more like Earth not like Mars.
 Our atmosphere is only 0.03% carbon dioxide so it isn’t going to diffuse into a rock and become more concentrated but would rather dilute the CO2 in a Martian rock.
 The same is true for the other Martian gases.
 The amazing correlation of the gases in these rocks with the Martian atmosphere gases makes the hypothesis that these rocks are in fact from Mars the best supported hypotheses that anyone has yet proposed for the rock’s origins.

 Ok, I get it, these rocks have all the signatures of being just like rocks from Mars and yet here they are on Earth.
 The data and logic to explain them seems quite reasonable but before I can really believe that pieces of Mars are lying around on Earth I have to ask one big question.
-How did they get here!!!
-If there isn’t a mechanism for how they got here than all the evidence in the world for them appearing to be from Mars doesn’t really do a lot of good.
+How did these rocks get here!!!
+If there isn’t a mechanism for how they got here than all the evidence in the world for them appearing to be from Mars is hard to swallow.

 That’s exactly the question you should ask, though acceptance of something doesn’t necessarily require that you know the mechanism for how it came to be.
 As an aside, you accept the fact of gravity without being able to really explain how it works.
 But in many cases you are correct that having a mechanism goes a long way to making the end results more acceptable.
 In the 1930s, Alfred Wegner had a lot of great reasons to believe that the continents had moved around over time but he lacked a mechanism for how they moved and so his theories were dismissed for decades.
 Eventually a number of technologies allowed discoveries that lead to plate tectonic theory which is the mechanism to explain Wegner’s ideas about continental drift.